Palatine High School: Activities

 The PHS band has been to numerous states across the US, Washington, D.C., Toronto, Canada, and twice to London, England.

-The band represented the state of Illinois in the WWII Memorial Dedication Parade in Washington, D.C. in May 2004.
+The band represented the state of Illinois in the WWII Memorial Dedication Parade in Washington, D.C., in May 2004.

 In 2005 thirteen members of the PHS band were cast as extras in the World War II movie, Flags of Our Fathers directed by Clint Eastwood.
 The scene they were in was shot at Glencoe Train Station in Glencoe, Illinois.

 In 2007 thirty members of the band were cast to portray the Syracuse University Marching Band in the movie The Express: The Ernie Davis Story.
 The scene was filmed at Ryan Field on the Northwestern University campus.
 The movie stars were Dennis Quaid and Rob Brown.

 In 2010 the band played at the White House staff Christmas party, after the PHS choir turned down the invitation to return due to prior engagements.
 Instead, choir director, Steve Sivak, suggested that the band should play.

-In 2013 Ms. Horn retired from her role as director of bands and the new band director is Mr. Carlos Esquivel.